Get 50% Discount Offer 26 Days

 2. Write (w): Allows editing, modifying, or deleting the file.

-3. Execute (x): Enables the file to be run as a script or program.
+3. Execute (x): Permits that the file is executed as a script or program.

 These permissions are assigned across three categories of users: